 Sydney did not crown Sivir.
 It crowned Irelia.
 EDG Rico1997 won the 1,405-player Regional Qualifier with Calm/Chaos Irelia at 14-1-1, beating TSS SouledOut's Body/Chaos Sivir run to the top of the standings.
-That correction matters because it changes the read: Sydney was not an Aurora takeover.
-It was a Tempo event with one very loud Aurora finalist.
+That correction changes the conclusion: Sydney was not an Aurora takeover.
+Early pressure backed by low-cost disruption defined the event, with one very loud Aurora finalist.

 1,405